A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Related Surveys

-The rest of the survey is organized as follows.
-In Chapter~\ref{chap:env}, we introduce various methods of representing the environment, which can be broadly classified into discrete and continuous approaches.
-In Chapter~\ref{chap:task}, we present three primary tasks in environmental monitoring: the learning task, the localizing task, and the monitoring task.
-Chapter~\ref{chap:decision} is the focal point of this survey, where we delve into the details of various decision-theoretic approaches based on 5W1H-driven classifications.
-We conclude the survey in Chapter~\ref{chap:conc} with a discussion of future directions that merit attention and concluding remarks.
+The remaining of this survey is organized as follows (Figure~\ref{fig:organization}).
+In Chapter~\ref{chap:env}, we introduce various methods of representing the environment, which are broadly grouped into discrete and continuous approaches.
+In Chapter~\ref{chap:task}, we present three primary tasks in environmental monitoring: the learning, localizing, and monitoring tasks.
+Chapter~\ref{chap:decision} is the core of this survey, where we delve into the details of various decision-theoretic approaches based on 5W1H-driven categories.
+We conclude the survey in Chapter~\ref{chap:conc} with a discussion on promising future directions and final remarks.